 Undergraduate Academic Advising at the University at Buffalo is delivered through a network of professional advising centers.
-All students are assigned to an Academic Advising Office/Academic Advisor based on their intended or approved major and special program affiliation if applicable.
+All students are assigned an Academic Advisor based on their major and special program affiliation if applicable.

-A complete listing of advising offices by major can be found by using the Advising Directory.
+Students can view their advisor in Navigate or via the HUB Student Center.
+A complete listing of advising offices by major can also be found by using the Advising Directory.

 In addition to reviewing the Information for Parents we recommend you browse the entire Undergraduate Academic Advisement website.